vocodedev/vocodedev.github.io/content/post/benchmark/index.md

 Replicating our results is relatively simple.
 Clone the [vocode-python](https://github.com/vocodedev/vocode-python) repo, install the dependencies with `poetry install --extras all`, and run the following commands:

 - Transcribers: `python playground/streaming/benchmark.py --transcribers deepgram assemblyai --transcriber_num_cycles 5 --create_graphs`
-- Agents: `python playground/streaming/benchmark.py --agents all --agent_num_cycles 5 --create_graphs`
+- Agents: `python playground/streaming/benchmark.py --agents all --agent_num_cycles 5 --agent_prompt_preamble "The AI is having a very long conversation about life" --agent_first_input "Write 1000 words about the meaning of life" --create_graphs`
 - Synthesizers: `python playground/streaming/benchmark.py --synthesizers elevenlabs azure google gtts playht rime streamelements --synthesizer_num_cycles 5 --create_graphs`

 You can see more details about the script and its options by running `python playground/streaming/benchmark.py --help` or viewing [the documentation](https://docs.vocode.dev/tracing#benchmarking-script).
 If you have any questions or issues, feel free to ask us [on discord](https://discord.gg/NaU4mMgcnC) or [open an issue on GitHub](https://github.com/vocodedev/vocode-python/issues).